History of the taka: East India

 In 14th-century Odisha, epigraphic records use terms such as vendi-tanka (alloyed silver) and sasukani-tanka (bullion).
-The tanka spread to the region from the Delhi Sultanate.
+The tanka spread to the region from the Delhi Sultanate during the first half of 13th century.
+It remained in current use for a long time as is revealed by the epigraphs of Gangas and Survamshis.

 Nepal

 The tanka standard was introduced in the prosperous Himalayan Kathmandu Valley (Nepal proper) in the 16th century.
 It was modeled on the currency of Delhi, Bengal and the Mughal Empire.
 The Nepalese tanka was a debased silver coin struck in 10 g. weight with minor denominations of  1⁄4,  1⁄32,  1⁄123,  1⁄512.
 It was introduced by King Indra Simha.

 Pakistan

 Until 1971, the present-day Pakistani rupee had bilingual inscriptions in Urdu and Bengali, and was called both the rupee and taka.
-The Bengali Language Movement played a decisive role in ensuring the recognition of the taka in East Pakistan.
+The Bengali language movement played a decisive role in ensuring the recognition of the taka in East Pakistan.

 South India

 The tanka was widely minted in the Deccan, including the Deccan sultanates and Mughal provinces.
 In the Berar Sultanate and Berar Subah, one Tanka-i-Barari was equal to eight Delhi tankas.